casper-rasmussen/Fellow.Epi.Metrics/README.md

 Enables you to apply timing measures around code - e.g. execution time of a given method or entire class, responsible of calling an external endpoint.

 #### Code guidelines
-The add-on relies on aspect oriented principles to ease application of code measurement.
-By relying on the StructureMap IoC container, via the decorator pattern, you are easily able to decorate an abstraction, an implementation or just a single method with measurement logic.
-It means, that after the registration, your code are automatically measured.
+The add-on relies on principles in aspect oriented programming to ease application of code measurement.
+By utilizing the StructureMap Inversion of Control container, via the decorator pattern, you are easily able to decorate an abstraction, an implementation or just a single method with measurement logic.
+It means, that after the registration, your code is automatically measured.

 ```
 	//Use the IoC container to apply logic to a given abstraction or implementation - here it's Episerver's IContentRepository.